 - Those charges may accrue late interest @ 2% of the outstanding balance per week, or the maximum rate permitted by the law, whichever is lower.

 - We may condition future contract renewals/service renewals or suspend our services to you until such amount is paid in full.

 Basic Terms to Keep in Mind

 Few other terms and their short forms to be kept in mind are:

 The difference between carrying out a good or bad business lays in the way you deal with your clients and customers.
 This stands true when you invoice.
 Ensure you are polite while drafting your invoice terms, keep them short and simple, clear in terms of rates and taxes, and offer more than one payment option.

-Its strongly suggested to use a good invoicing software which can take care of invoice format.
+Its strongly suggested using good invoicing software that can take care of invoice format.
 For example, in ProfitBooks, you can set the terms once and it will appear on all the invoices automatically.Start Creating Invoices With ProfitBooks